Ruth 2 Step 1 Pray & Step 2 Survey

 1. Read the prayer we created in Step 1.

-2. ALIGN: Review our study notes and other work, focusing specifically on what we’ve learned.
+2. ALIGN: Then review our study notes and other work, focusing specifically on what we’ve learned.

-3. ALIGN: As we consider those “lessons learned,” notice what the Spirit is using to convict you in this study.
-In other words, where is He showing you misalignment between what you’ve discovered and how you practice your faith?
+3. ALIGN: As we consider those “lessons learned,” notice what the Spirit is using to convict us in this study.
+In other words, where is He showing us misalignment between what we’ve discovered and how we practice our faith?

 4. ALIGN: Next, we’ll think about a part of this study that offers us a way to correct that misalignment.
 For me, this has often—but not always—been a verse either from the study text or from one of the cross-references.